aFluffyHotdog/superTinyRenderer/README.md

 Notes:
 - Apparently the new scale method is deleting some faces which is not good.
+- It might not be the scaling algo, I might've messed up the import step whoops

 ### Inspired By: (copied from)